Rurs21/portfolio/README.md

 # シャルル の 名刺

-My portfolio website
+My portfolio website.

+In designing this portfolio website, I drew inspiration from the Japanese business card, 名刺 (Meishi), renowned for its simplicity, elegance, and pivotal role in professional interactions.
+I opted for vanilla JavaScript and engineered a site that remains functional without JS and CSS.
+This approach ensures broad compatibility and rapid load times, with a focus on efficiently and elegantly delivering content.
+It's a design choice that embraces the business card's philosophy of being simple, direct, and universally accessible, while also demonstrating a commitment to creating user-friendly, accessible web experiences.

 ## dependencies

-Made in VanillaJS 🍦 with the help of [Vite](https://vitejs.dev/) ⚡
+Made with the help of [Vite](https://vitejs.dev/) ⚡

 setup
 ```sh